-Class M Shares
+Class C Shares

-Class M shares will be sold at the prevailing NAV per Class M share and are not subject to any upfront sales charge; however, the following are additional features that should be taken into account when purchasing Class M shares:
+Class C shares are sold at the prevailing NAV per Class C share and are not subject to any upfront sales charge; however, the following are additional features that should be taken into account when purchasing Class C shares:

-- a minimum initial investment of \$25,000 and a minimum subsequent investment of at least \$10,000; - Class M shares are not subject to shareholder servicing fee; - a Distribution Fee which will accrue at an annual rate equal to 0.75% of the average daily net assets of the Fund attributable to Class M shares; and - Class M shares are not subject to an early withdrawal charge.
+- a minimum initial investment of \$2,500 for regular accounts and \$1,000 for retirement plan accounts, and a minimum subsequent investment of at least \$100 for regular accounts and \$50 for retirement plan accounts; - a monthly shareholder servicing fee at an annual rate of up to 0.25% of the average daily net assets of the Fund attributable to Class C shares; - a Distribution Fee which will accrue at an annual rate equal to 0.75% of the average daily net assets of the Fund attributable to Class C shares; and - an early withdrawal charge equal to 1.00% of the original purchase price of Class C shares repurchased by the Fund that have been held, as of the time of repurchase, less than 365 days from the purchase date.

-Because the Class M shares of the Fund will be sold at the prevailing NAV per Class M share without an upfront sales load, the entire amount of your purchase is invested immediately.
+The Distributor advances the first year of the Distribution Fee and the shareholder servicing fee (equal to 1% of the amount invested) to dealers who sell Class C shares.
+The Advisor or an affiliate reimburses the Distributor for monies advanced to dealers.
+Because the Class C shares of the Fund are sold at the prevailing NAV per Class C share without an upfront sales load, the entire amount of your purchase is invested immediately.